 2.1.1.
 User and Browser

-This long lived credential provisioning protocol is often appropriate when the Consumer wants to act on behalf of the user, is interacting directly with the user and a browser is readily available.
+This long lived credential provisioning protocol is often appropriate when the Consumer that wants to act on behalf of the user is interacting directly with the user and a browser is readily available.
 The Consumer redirects the user to the Token Issuer, which authenticates the user directly.
 The Token Issuer then provides long lived credentials to the Consumer by redirecting the user back to the Consumer, or by providing them to the user who enters them into the Consumer.
 This enables the Consumer to act on behalf of the user without having direct access to the user's credentials.